 The workflow steps look like this:

-one of our team members places a 96 or 384 well plate in a qPCR machine.
+One of our team members places a 96 or 384 well plate in a qPCR machine.
 The machine outputs a CSV file.
 The format of the machine output varies depending on whether it’s a 96 or 384 well plate.
 In either case, after the run is complete, the research associate or scientist saves the CSV file and uploads it to Labguru.

 The output of the workflow is an interactive visualization of the data, as well as a specific set of wells or conditions that are positive by qPCR.
 We can then use those results and proceed with downstream steps knowing which wells to focus on.